 So here I am nearly eighteen months down the line, breastfeeding a toddler, using a sling, refusing to sleep train, baby-led weaning, attachment parenting, bedsharing when necessary and knitting my own yoghurt – only one of these is a joke!
 I am back at work and trying my damnedest to offer a pro-breastfeeding viewpoint without making the mothers I work with feel pressurised, or boring my colleagues too much.
 I am astonished every day at the embarrassing ignorance of paediatric staff about breastfeeding and am trying, piece by tiny piece, to fix it.
 And when a new mum posts on our Facebook group about her frustration that her baby won’t sleep in his cot all night, I am one of those annoying voices saying, ‘well, he’s very new, he might not be ready quite yet’ .
 Perhaps at those moments I am trying to whisper back a year and a half ago to myself, angry and desperate in the middle of the night.

 I am both softer and stronger, which makes me sound a little like a toilet paper advert.
 But I have learnt to relax into mothering a bit, to throw away the books and read my child, whilst becoming fiercely defensive of the rights and needs of all children in society.
-In LLL I have found my tribe, and I am grateful for it every day.
+In LLL I have found my people, and I am grateful for it every day.

 Vicky Thomas, LLL Tyne & Wear